ReactPoland/React-Convention-Book/006_Falcor_client_and_backend_setup.md

 }
 ```

-In large applications it's ***hard*** to maintain real DRY RESTful API and that problem causes to have plenty of endpoints which are not optimized - so the front-end sometimes has to do many round-trip in order to fetch the data required for a certain view (and sometimes it fetches much more than it needs)
+In large applications it's ***hard*** to maintain real DRY RESTful API and that problem causes to have plenty of endpoints which are not optimized - so the front-end sometimes has to do many round-trips in order to fetch the data required for a certain view (and sometimes it fetches much more than it needs which causes even more latency for the end user of our application).

 Imagine that you have a large aplications with 50+ different API ENDPOINTS.
 After your first version of your application is finished, your client or boss finds a better way to structure the user-flow in the app.
-What that means?
+What does it mean?
 That you have to work on changing both front-end and backend endpoints in order to satisfy the changes in the user interface layer.
 That's called tight coupling between front-end and back-end.

 What Falcor improves in those two areas that cause the ineficiency in working with RESTful APIs?